ferchault/iago/docs/gettingstarted.rst

 	Analyser
 		Script that defines what properties to extract from raw data.
 As soon as a run has completed, *iago* can calculate the derivative information like a plane fitted through a set of coordinates.
 The result of all this is stored in the database you can query with *jupyter*.
 In order to make this work, you need to tell *iago* which properties to calculate for which part of the system.
 This is done in the analyser script :file:`iago-analysis.py`.
 Per :term:`bucket`, there is exactly one analyser script.

+	Frame
+		Any single geometry in a :term:`bucket` is referred to as frame.
+For this context, it does not matter whether the :term:`run` is a single-point calculation or forms a molecular dynamics run.

 This structure roughly equates to the following folder layout:

 ::